 We are proud of both our progress and achievements in relation to addressing the potential risk of modern slavery however we recognise that further work will always be required and we will not reduce our efforts.
-We will continue to monitor and moderate our approach to ensure any risk is fully mitigated and that modern slavery is not tolerated anywhere in our business or our wider supply chain and where it is found an appropriate and prompt response and solution is found.
+We will continue to monitor and moderate our approach to ensure any risk is fully mitigated and that modern slavery is not tolerated anywhere in our business or our wider supply chain.
+If it is found, an appropriate response and solution is swiftly enacted.